 Why you should care

-Because gas is cheap, and it’s time to enjoy what America’s highways have to offer.
+Because it’s time to enjoy what America’s highways have to offer.

 OZY and JPMorgan Chase have partnered to take a deeper look at how businesses can impact society for the better.
 Enjoy the rest of our special series here.

 Think taking all your vacation days makes a bad impression?
 Think again.
 According to recent research, while more than half of American workers don’t make use of all of their paid time off, it’s the people who do take vacations who are more likely to bag a promotion, a bonus or a raise.

 Guilt around escaping the desk for some well-deserved leave is something of an epidemic in America.
 Last month, the U.S Travel Association’s report, Project: Time Off, found 52 percent of the 4,349 employees surveyed had ended 2017 without using all their vacation allowance.
 Last year, Glassdoor.com polled more than 2,000 adults about their earned vacation time.
 The job site found that two out of three respondents didn’t use all their days, while one in 11 didn’t take any at all.